bhabishya-shrestha/grocery-inventory-vite/README.md

-# Grocery Inventory Management System
+# Inventory Restocking Management System

 A modern, responsive web application for managing grocery inventory built with React, TypeScript, and Vite.